Energy Production by Source During 11 August 2017

 Australian Energy Market Operator

-(AEMO) and the data on this site is sourced from their publically available
+(AEMO) and the data on this site is sourced from their publicly available

 About the Australian Electricity Grid